HariSekhon/DevOps-Python-tools/README.md

   - ```docker_registry_show_tags.py``` / ```dockerhub_show_tags.py``` / ```quay_show_tags.py``` - shows tags for docker repos in a docker registry or on [DockerHub](https://hub.docker.com/u/harisekhon/) or [Quay.io](https://quay.io/) - Docker CLI doesn't support this yet but it's a very useful thing to be able to see live on the command line or use in shell scripts (use `-q`/`--quiet` to return only the tags for easy shell scripting).
 You can use this to pre-download all tags of a docker image before running tests across versions in a simple bash for loop, eg. ```docker_pull_all_tags.sh```
   - ```dockerhub_search.py``` - search DockerHub with a configurable number of returned results (official `docker search` is limited to only 25 results), using `--verbose` will also show you how many results were returned to the termainal and how many DockerHub has in total (use ```-q / --quiet``` to return only the image names for easy shell scripting).
 This can be used to download all of my DockerHub images in a simple bash for loop eg. ```docker_pull_all_images.sh``` and can be chained with ```dockerhub_show_tags.py``` to download all tagged versions for all docker images eg. ```docker_pull_all_images_all_tags.sh```
   - ```dockerfiles_check_git*.py``` - check Git tags & branches align with the containing Dockerfile's ```ARG *_VERSION```
-- ```find_active_server.py``` - generic solution to return the first available healthy server or active master in high availability deployments, useful for chaining with single argument tools.
+- ```find_active_server.py``` - returns first available healthy server or active master in high availability deployments, useful for chaining with single argument tools.
 Configurable tests include socket, http, https, ping, url and/or regex content match, multi-threaded for speed.
 Designed to extend tools that only accept a single ```--host``` option but for which the technology has later added multi-master support or active-standby masters (eg. Hadoop, HBase) or where you want to query cluster wide information available from any online peer (eg. Elasticsearch)
   - The following are simplified specialisations of the above program, just pass host arguments, all the details have been baked in, no switches required
     - ```find_active_hadoop_namenode.py``` - finds the active [Hadoop](http://hadoop.apache.org/) Namenode in HDFS HA
     - ```find_active_hadoop_resource_manager.py``` - finds the active [Hadoop](http://hadoop.apache.org/) Resource Manager in Yarn HA